xnau/pardibee/readme.txt

 == Upgrade Notice ==

 = 1.7.0.7 =
-Version 1.7.0.6 is a minor bugfix release for users running PHP version 5.3
+Version 1.7.0.7 is a bugfix release for all users

 == Plugin Support ==